 Table 6.1: Risks & Considerations Option Technical Considerations Environmental Risks Financial Risks Α Transfer main - lack of space on road 1.
 Irrigation system -1.
 1. Steep slopes and volcanic mound formations - run off along route thus requiring deeper installation costs could be installation. high due to earthworks on 2.
 Proximity to streams hard volcanic rock and 2.
 Watercourses - crossings may require 3.
 SNA area - initial transfer possible blasting/dynamite the transfer main to be installed at a main length will have to cross requirements. greater depth.
 Construction this area.
 Though the existing methodologies may also have to be 2.
 Land availability in regard transfer main is located in this modified to suit (trenchless to ability to purchase and same area, consents may be construction, etc.). cost required which could cause 3.
 Pumping stations downstream of delays and/or onerous 3.
 Ability to consent the WWTP - if these cannot be sited in construction conditions may activity favourable locations (protected land, have to be adhered to 4.
 Cultural acceptability unwilling third party, etc.) then 4.
 Nutrient removal performance 5.
-Capital costs redesign (e.g. larger pumps) may be due to potential pumice and (infrastructure works) required. granite could potentially be higher Transfer main - if the existing transfer 4.
-Operational costs could 6 main is found to suffer from build-up potentially be higher within which restricts flow capacities, the client will either have to put in place a more onerous maintenance regime or this restriction will have to be factored into the design.
-5. Irrigation system - hard volcanic rock could make installation of the fixed sprinklers difficult and if so, another system or a mixture of systems (e.g. travelling/pivot irrigators) should be explored. в 1.
-Transfer main - lack of space on road 1.
-Land availability in regard 1.
-High number of streams and along route thus requiring deeper to ability to purchase and related potential nutrient installation. cost effects 2.
-Watercourses - crossings may require 2.
+Capital costs redesign (e.g. larger pumps) may be due to potential pumice and (infrastructure works) required. granite could potentially be higher 4.
+Transfer main - if the existing transfer 5.
+Application rate and the Operational costs could 6 main is found to suffer from build-up correlation to nutrient removal potentially be higher within which restricts flow capacities, performance the client will either have to put in place a more onerous maintenance regime or this restriction will have to be factored into the design.
+5. Irrigation system - hard volcanic rock could make installation of the fixed sprinklers difficult and if so, another system or a mixture of systems (e.g. travelling/pivot irrigators) should be explored.
+6. Further investigations are required into the long term sustainable hydraulic loading rate that the site soils are suitable for.
+This may increase or decrease land area given the actual recommended loading rate that is determined.
+7. Impact of peak flows on the land area required.
+The option of discharging MBR effluent to water is limited by the capacity of the existing MBR system to a daily volume of 7.3ML. в Transfer main - lack of space on Land availability in regard 1.
+1. High number of streams 1. road along route thus requiring to ability to purchase and and related potential deeper installation. cost nutrient effects Watercourses - crossings may 2 2.
 Ability to consent the 2.
-Slope and run off the transfer main to be installed at a activity greater depth.
-Construction 3.
+Slope and run off require the transfer main to be activity installed at a greater depth.
 Stream buffer 3.
-SNA area - initial transfer methodologies may also have to be requirements main length will have to cross modified to suit (trenchless construction, this area.
-Though the existing 4.
-Archaeological site etc.). transfer main is located in this constraints and buffers 3.
-Pumping stations downstream of WWTP same area, consents may be 5.
-Cultural acceptability - if these cannot be sited in favourable required which could cause 6.
-Capital costs locations (protected land, unwilling third delays and/or onerous party, etc.) then redesign (e.g. larger (infrastructure works) construction conditions may could potentially be higher pumps) may be required. have to be adhered to.
-7. Operational costs could Transfer main - if the existing transfer 4. potentially be higher main is found to suffer from build-up within which restricts flow capacities, the client will either have to put in place a more onerous maintenance regime or this restriction will have to be factored into the design.
-Potentially complex irrigation 5. arrangement due to slope and streams
+3. SNA area - initial transfer Construction methodologies may requirements main length will have to also have to be modified to suit cross this area.
+Though 4.
+Archaeological site (trenchless construction, etc.). the existing transfer main constraints and buffers Pumping stations downstream of 3. is located in this same Cultural acceptability WWTP - if these cannot be sited in area, consents may be 6.
+Capital costs favourable locations (protected required which could